 http://www.gov.hk/en/about/abouthk/factsheets/docs/religion.pdf

-PASSPORT AND VISA REQUIREMENTS FOR VISITORS
+PASSPORT AND VISA REQUIREMENTS:

 The Hong Kong SAR Government adopts a very liberal policy towards visitors and nationals of about 170 countries and territories can visit Hong Kong visa-free for business, social or pleasure purposes for a period of between 7 and 180 days.
 A list of countries/territories and details of visa-free period allowed or whether is required can be found here;